 Microsoft is the biggest software company in the world, known primary for its Windows Operating System which has specific versions to embedded systems.
 Microsoft has funded LSC through the project “Looking for New Instructions and Optimizations in Embedded Systems”.

 UNICAMP (University of Campinas) was established in 1966, as a public university funded by the State of São Paulo.
 Its mission is to provide education and training, qualifying students to play a key role in the process of social development.
 A healthy balance between research and teaching, pure and applied science has made UNICAMP one of the most distinguished brazilian academic Institutions.
-UNICAMP contributes to the projects at LSC through its Research Support Fund (FAEP).
+UNICAMP contributes to the projects at LSC through its Fund for Support to Teaching, Research and Outreach Activities (FAEPEX).